Skip to content

 By default, an executable is assumed, but changing the type to "static-lib" or "dynamic-lib" creates static library and dynamic library targets respectively.

-The project file contains common settings at the top level, that can be overridden by each target, by simply assigning that particular key.
-So if the top level defines target to be macos-x64 and the actual target defines it to be windows-x64, then the windows-x64 will be used for compilation.
+The project file contains common settings at the top level that can be overridden by each target by simply assigning that particular key.
+So if the top level defines target to be macos-x64 and the actual target defines it to be windows-x64, then the windows-x64 target will be used for compilation.

 Similarly, compiler command line parameters can be used in turn to override the target setting.